Anorthosis Famagusta F.C. in European football: UEFA Cup

 UEFA Cup 1991–92: The return in European salons after 8 years of absence.
 Anorthosis was invited to address the 1986 European champion, the famous Steaua Bucharest.
-The beginning was hard work; the hardest after losing 2–1 in the first game held in a crowded Antonis Papadopoulos Stadium.
+The beginning was hard work; The hardest after losing 2–1 in the first game held in a crowded Antonis Papadopoulos Stadium.
 In the second match Anorthosis would succeed the impossible but finally luck played a bad game.
 After stunning appearance and excellent coaching from Iortaneskou tied the score with his first goal of the game Obiku and Ketsbaia led the game in overtime, where the Romanians being far more experienced competitors in front of the audience equaled getting this ticket of qualifying.
-The overexertion of Anorthosis players were actually moving, which realized the anorthosiatikos world and the next day swept Larnaca airport deifying their "fallen hero" of Bucharest.
+The overexertion of Anorthosis players was actually moving, which realized the anorthosiatikos world and the next day swept Larnaca airport deifying their "fallen hero" of Bucharest.

 UEFA Cup 1992–93: In 1992–93 the team participated again in the UEFA Cup.
-Dreams dashed any discrimination on hearing the draw that brought us face to face with the Other "Old Lady" the famous Juventus.
-With giants from the world of world football like Roberto Baggio, Gianluca Vialli, Fabrizio Ravanelli, Pierluigi Casiraghi, Angelo Peruzzi, Moreno Torricelli, Andreas Moller, Julio Cesar, Jurgen Kohler and under the guidance of Trapattoni subsequent holder of the trophy summarily whacked Anorthosis defeating them 6–1 in Turin and 0–4 at the Antonis Papadopoulos.
-The titular goal of Anorthosis noted Temuri Ketsbaia and coach had the Georgian Koutsaef.
+At the draw, they were matched against Juventus F.C., which had the players Roberto Baggio, Gianluca Vialli, Fabrizio Ravanelli, Pierluigi Casiraghi, Angelo Peruzzi, Moreno Torricelli, Andreas Moller, Julio Cesar, Jurgen Kohler, and Trapattoni, the subsequent holder of the trophy.
+Juventus F.C. defeated Anorthosis 6–1 in Turin, and again 0–4 at the Antonis Papadopoulos stadium.
+The titular goal of the team was scored by Temuri Ketsbaia, with Georgianos Koutsaef as coach.